tracy-o/learning-day/docs/caching.md

 Belfrage records metrics for each type of cache result.
 You will be able to see these on the Grafana Dashboards.

 It is worth being aware that due to the cascade a `cache.local.miss` metric is set for both the initial cache lookup and on the `fallback_on_error` request.
 This can mean that the metric is recorded twice for a request (once on the `miss` when requesting fresh content and once on the cascade request when fetching based on an origin 500).

-## Terminology

-* Local cache: in memory cache runnng on the Node (EC2 instance)
-* Distributed cache: 2nd tier fallback cache in S3

 ## Cache flow